-What about the correlation of low clouds with cosmic ray flux?
+What about cosmic ray flux correlation with low clouds?
 It is a complex series of steps needed to go from a cosmic ray hit in the lower atmosphere to a cloud condensation nucleus to a nucleated particle big enough to be called a cloud droplet and scatter sunlight and affect climate.
 The physics shows that there are already far more than plenty of nuclei available for cloud formation, given the other conditions necessary to make a cloud.
-While there are still uncertainties in modelling the steps, note that Pierce and Adams (2008) find that the number of cloud condensation nuclei caused by cosmic rays modulated by the solar cycle is only about 0.1% of the total cloud condensation nuclei, which is “far too small to make noticeable changes in cloud properties based on either the decadal (solar cycle) or climatic time-scale changes in cosmic rays.”.
+There are still large uncertainties in modelling the steps, however, even including reasonable ranges.
+Nevertheless, Pierce and Adams (2008) find that the number of cloud condensation nuclei caused by cosmic rays modulated by the solar cycle is only about 0.1% of the total cloud condensation nuclei, which is “far too small to make noticeable changes in cloud properties based on either the decadal (solar cycle) or climatic time-scale changes in cosmic rays.”.
 A good summary of the state of aerosols and cosmic rays and cloud nucleation as of 2009 is here.
-Also, note that global night time temperatures are rising even faster than daytime temperatures.
-This fits well with CO2-induced IR absorption, but conflicts strongly with Svensmark's idea that it is cosmic-ray induced changes in albedo due to clouds.

 More important, the ISCPP satellite data on global cloud cover (used in Svensmark's

 work) is now known to be flawed, from the study by Evan etal (2007) - authors